Chalarangelo/30-seconds-of-code/snippets/fullscreen.md

 ---
 title: Fullscreen
-tags: visual
+tags: visual,advanced
 ---

-The :fullscreen CSS pseudo-class represents an element that's displayed when the browser is in fullscreen mode.
+The `:fullscreen` CSS pseudo-element represents an element that's displayed when the browser is in fullscreen mode.

 ```html
 <div class="container">